lexiscode/laravel-cache/README.md

 ];
 ```

 We’re almost done.
-We got to make sure that we dispatch the event, then get all posts and put it inside the cache inside our ```\app\Controllers\PostController.php``` file.
+We've got to make sure that we dispatch the event, then get all posts and put it inside the cache inside our ```\app\Controllers\PostController.php``` file.
 ```ruby
 public function index()
 {